-A great cocktail that we have fallen in love with.
+A great cocktail that we have fallen in love with, the Lumiere.
 A classic combination.

 I hadn’t run across any cocktails that used St. Germain as the base spirit, so I started checking out various St. Germain cocktails and while doing some research I came across an interesting sounding cocktail on Saveur called the Lumiere.
 The Lumiere is a classic gin cocktail, with the base of gin and lime juice, and we love it served in this beautiful tulip glass!